-The sales of the UCB Group are mainly derived from Europe and North America.
-The UCB Group has prioritised its geographical aims to focus first on fully resourced strategic markets, such as the U.S. and key European countries as well as Japan, then markets which are developing quickly and are strategically aligned like China.
-For more information on net sales by geographical area, please see the Annual Report of UCB, p.153.
+The sales of the UCB Group are mainly derived from Europe and U.S..
+The UCB Group focuses on fully resourced strategic markets, such as the U.S. and key European countries as well as Japan, then on markets which are developing quickly and are strategically aligned like China.
+For more information on net sales by geographical area, please see UCB's 2020 Annual Report, page 209.